Start date: September 2023

 For funding information, please take a look at the UCL fees and funding pages.

 Qualifications are assessed only once an application has been submitted.
 The equivalency of overseas qualifications cannot be assessed unless a full application with all supporting documentation such as degree transcripts, references, etc. has already been submitted to UCL.
-We do not require GMAT/GRE scores, but students are encouraged to include them if they feel their score will strengthen their application.
+This programme does not require results from a GMAT, GRE or equivalent standardised test.
+Applicants who have taken a test are encouraged to submit their results if they feel their score will strengthen their application.

 Applications for MSc Management are assessed in 4 stages: